Xinyao0118/xinyao0118/README.md

 [pipeline](https://xinyao0118.github.io/2023/07/22/restructure-llm-hugging-face-version/)

 ### [ICR - Identifying Age-Related Conditions](https://github.com/Xinyao0118/ICR---Identifying-Age-Related-Conditions)
 Initially, I utilized LightGBM with Optuna for hyperparameter tuning, running 100 trials.
 Post-analysis of the feature importance plot led me to limit the feature list and ensemble five LightGBM models.
-The cross-validation displayed an impressive AUC of 0.99, yet the leaderboard (LB) score wasn't as good as expected (0.22).
+The cross-validation displayed an impressive AUC of 0.99, yet the private leaderboard (LB) score wasn't as good as expected (0.22).

 Recognizing this, I delved into diagnosing the issue and improving the model.
 I discovered: